Nitrosamine impurities in medications: Guidance

 - a nitrosamine impurity is detected in the drug product during confirmatory testing and the root cause is unknown

-Where such a risk is identified, a test and acceptance criteria for both release and shelf life specifications should be included.
-Where multiple nitrosamines are potential and/or detected, control for total nitrosamines using the most conservative AI limit of the nitrosamines potential and/or detected should be included in the specification.
+Where multiple nitrosamines are detected, control for total nitrosamines using one of the approaches outlined in number 27 should be included in the specification.
 Alternatively, control limits expressed on an individual impurity basis (for example, a limit for each nitrosamine set at a percentage of its AI limit such that the sum of the % AI limits for each specified nitrosamine does not exceed 100%) may be proposed with appropriate justification.
 Other approaches for establishing a suitable specification when multiple nitrosamines are concerned may be acceptable if appropriately justified.

 MAHs should test all new lots of drug product for nitrosamines and only release lots that meet the acceptance criteria for individual (and multiple nitrosamines, if relevant).
 Continue routine testing of all drug product lots until the root cause is identified and alternative controls/risk mitigation measures (such as process controls, raw material specifications) have been implemented.
 Ensure that nitrosamine impurities will be routinely below the AI limit in the future.